silverwhere/Self-Driving-Car-Nanodegree---Udacity/Project 1 - Finding Lane Lines/README.md

 ![Figure5](https://github.com/silverwhere/Self-Driving-Car-Nanodegree---Udacity/blob/main/Project%201%20-%20Finding%20Lane%20Lines/test_pipeline_images/hls_white_lanes.jpg)
 *HLS*

-#### Step 2: APPLY A GAUSSIAN BLUR FILTER FOR SMOOTHING OF LANE LINES
+#### Step 2: Apply a Gaussian Blur Filter for Smoothing of Lane Lines

 In image processing, a Gaussian blur (also known as Gaussian smoothing) is an image pre-processing technique.
 It is the result of blurring an image by a Gaussian function (named after mathematician and scientist Carl Friedrich Gauss).
 The effect is typically to reduce image noise and reduce detail.